 - “Last Words: Medieval and Reformation Christianity” and “Leader, Leadership: Medieval Christianity” in Encyclopedia of the Bible and Its Reception, vol. 15 (Berlin: De Gruyter, 2018).

-- Literature Review and Bibliography, “Baptism in Martin Luther’s Theology,” in Oxford Research Encyclopedia of Religion (online, 2017).
+- “Baptism: Literature Review and Bibliography,” in Oxford Research Encyclopedia of Martin Luther (New York: Oxford University Press, 2017).

 - Review of @Worship: Liturgical Practices in Digital Worlds by Teresa Berger, Reading Religion 3, no. 1 (January 15, 2018).